arcturo/library/coffeescript/chapters/04_idioms.md

         alert("Clicked!")

 Since all of CoffeeScript's output is wrapped in an anonymous function, we can set a local `$` alias for `jQuery`.
 This will make sure that even if jQuery's no conflict mode is enabled and the `$` re-defined, our script will still function as intended.

+##Private variables

+The `do` keyword in CoffeeScript lets us execute functions immediately, a great way of encapsulating scope & protecting variables.
+In the example below, we're defining a variable `classToType` in the context of an anonymous function which's immediately called by `do`.
+That anonymous function

+<span class="csscript"></span>

+    # Execute function immediately
+    type = do ->
+      classToType = {}
+      for name in "Boolean Number String Function Array Date RegExp Undefined Null".split(" ") classToType["[object " + name + "]"] = name.toLowerCase()

+      # Return a function
+      (obj) ->
+        strType = Object::toString.call(obj)
+        classToType[strType] or "object"